murphymv/dissCqN/README.md

 similarity).
-Everything can be accomplished using a single function, [`dissCqN()`](https://murphymv.github.io/dissCqN/reference/dissCqN.html), which takes a matrix of assemblages x species as it’s first argument (or even a list of species interaction matrices, if network dissimilarity is of interest).
+Everything can be accomplished using a single function, [`dissCqN()`](https://murphymv.github.io/dissCqN/reference/dissCqN.html), which takes a matrix of assemblages x species as it’s first argument (or a list of species interaction matrices, for network dissimilarity).

 ## Installation